nikithenx/netReact/README.md

 # netReact
-RESTful API consumed in a React Typescript web application.
+RESTful API consumed in a React Typescript Web Application.

-The API is written entirely in C# using .Net7.

-The client application leverages MUI, a library of React UI components.

-Dependencies:
+## Built With

+* .NET7 as target framework
+* Entity Framework Core as ORM to access an SQL database
+* AutoMapper to map entities to DTOs
+* JWT Bearer Token for authorization
+* MUI (React TS component library) for the UI